 Truth be told, we prefer the roof-top solar panels.
 Once it’s installed there’s not a lot that you have to do maintain them, just the occasional inspection and cleaning.
 Theft of roof-top panels isn’t a concern either.
 But portable solar panels have their benefits too.
 Unlike roof-top solar panels, portable panels can be both tilted and aimed directly at the sun to maximize amperage output.
 This is a huge benefit, especially during the winter when the sun tracks lower in the southern sky.
 Not only that, but portable arrays can easily be moved to avoid shading from nearby trees and objects.
 For roof-top arrays, you have to move your entire rig to get out of the shade.

-With our truck camper’s recent solar power upgrade consisting of five RuggedFlex 100 watt solar panels, we wanted a pair of 100 watt portable solar panels to supplement our power.
+With our truck camper’s recent solar power upgrade consisting of five RuggedFlex 100 watt solar panels, we wanted a pair of 100 watt portable solar panels to supplement our system, especially during early mornings, late afternoons and winter when the sun is lower in the sky.
 When it comes to designing a solar power system with multiple panels it’s important that the wattage of each panel be similar or within 10 percent Vmp and this includes any portables.
 Yes, we still have our old Renogy 100 watt portable, but lugging around a rigid, 27-pound panel was starting to become cumbersome to say nothing of how much room the solar suitcase took in the backseat of our truck where we kept it stored.
 After researching portable solar panel options, we decided give the Jackery SolarSaga 100 a try.

 SolarSaga 100 Specs